pub trait ClientHandler:

 Transport errors.
 If the network call failed (connect refused, TLS handshake error,

-malformed HTTP frame, timeout), the framework stashes the error on
+malformed HTTP frame, timeout), the framework stashes the error on the conn and runs

 - Inspect